-The student will receive written notification of Academic Suspension by electronic mail to their RVCC email account.
-A student may appeal suspension by following the process outlined in their notification letter.
+The student will receive written notification of Academic Probation or Suspension by electronic mail to their RVCC email account.
+A student may appeal probation or suspension by following the process outlined in their notification letter.

 A suspended student may take courses at River Valley Community College as a non-matriculated student.
-Before re-applying for matriculation into a program of study, the student must successfully complete two three-credit courses with a "C" or better.
+Once un-matriculated, a student will not be able to receive Financial Aid and may choose to drop their courses in SIS during the drop period of the semester academic suspension is initiated.